tari-project/tari/RFC/src/RFC-0150_Wallets.md

 ### Key responsibilities

 The Wallet software is responsible for constructing and negotiating transactions for transferring and receiving Tari coins on the base layer.
 It should also provide functionality to generate, store and recover a master seed key and derived cryptographic key pairs that can be used for base layer addresses and signing of transactions.

 ### Details of functionality

 A detailed description of the required functionality of the Tari software wallet is provided in three parts:
-* basic functionality.
+* basic functionality,
-* maintaining of private keys.
+* maintaining of private keys and
 * wallet recovery.

 #### Transaction features

-- It MUST be able to send and receive Tari coins using mimblewimble transactions.
+- It MUST be able to send and receive Tari coins using Mimblewimble transactions.
 - It SHOULD be able to establish a connection between different user wallets to negotiate:
   - the construction of a transaction and
   - the signing of multi signature transactions.
 - The Tari software wallet SHOULD be implemented as a library or API so that GUI or CLI applications can be developed on top of it.
-- It MUST be able to obtain a connection to a Base Node to submit transactions and monitor the Tari blockchain.
+- It MUST be able to establish a connection to a Base Node to submit transactions and monitor the Tari blockchain.
 - It SHOULD maintain an internal ledger to keep track of the Tari coin balance of the wallet.
 - It MAY offer transaction fee estimation taking into account:
   - transaction byte size,
   - network congestion and
   - the desired transaction priority.
-- It SHOULD be able to monitor and return the states (Spent, Unspent or Unconfirmed) of previously submitted transactions by querying information from the connected full node.
+- It SHOULD be able to monitor and return the states (Spent, Unspent or Unconfirmed) of previously submitted transactions by querying information from the connected Base node.
 - The wallet software SHOULD be able to update its software to patch potential security vulnerabilities.
 Automatic updating SHOULD be selected by default, but users can decide to opt out.
 - Wallet features requiring querying a full node for information, SHOULD have caching capabilities to reduce bandwidth consumption.

 #### Key management features

 - It MUST be able to generate a master seed key for the wallet by using one of:
-  - input from a user (for example, when restoring a wallet, or in testing)
+  - input from a user (for example, when restoring a wallet, or in testing),
+  - a user defined set of mnemonic word sequences using known word lists,
-  - an cryptographically secure random number generator.
+  - a cryptographically secure random number generator.
 - It SHOULD be able to generate derived transactional cryptographic key pairs from the master seed key using deterministic key pair generation.
 - It SHOULD store the wallet state using a password or passphrase encrypted persistent key-value database.
 - It SHOULD provide the ability to backup the wallet state to a single encrypted file to simplify wallet recovery and reconstruction at a later stage.
 - It MAY provide the ability to export the master seed key or wallet state as a printable paper wallet using coded markers.

-Different methods for recovering the wallet state of the Tari software wallet:
+#### Different methods for recovering the wallet state of the Tari software wallet:
-- It SHOULD be able to reconstruction the wallet state from a manually entered master seed key.
+- It MUST be able to reconstruction the wallet state from a manually entered master seed key.
-- The master seed key SHOULD be derivable from mnemonic word sequences using known word lists.
+- The master seed key SHOULD be derivable from a specific set of mnemonic word sequences using known word lists.
 - It MAY enable the reconstruction of the master seed key by scanning a coded marker of a paper wallet.